Benjamin-Walker/log-neural-cdes/README.md

 ## Data

-The data_dir folder contains the scripts for downloading data, preprocessing the data, generating path objects, and creating dataloaders and datasets.
+The data_dir folder contains the scripts for downloading data, preprocessing the data, and creating dataloaders and datasets.
 Raw data should be downloaded into the `data/raw` folder.
 Processed data should be saved into the `data/processed` in the following format:
 ```
 processed/{collection}/{dataset_name}/data.pkl,